Dumbbell Reverse-Grip Forearm Curl

 Common Mistakes

-• Using biceps or shoulders to assist.
+• Using shoulders to lift

 When to Avoid